apache/nuttx/configs/sam4l-xplained/README.txt

       jumper.
 Otherwise, you have lookpack on USART0 and NSH will *not* behave very well (since its outgoing prompts also appear as incoming commands).

+      STATUS:  As of 2013-6-16, the SPI interface is not communicating with the SD card.